- knowledge of basic linear algebra and linear models

 After the course you will be able to:

-write and execute a Python program or Python-notebook script/report
+Develop and execute a Python program or Python-notebook script/report.

-perform data manipulation operations (table filtering, merging, wide/long conversion)
+Perform data manipulation operations (table filtering, joining/merging) in Python and SQL.

 Mode of instruction

-Current tutorials for Python Libraries for Data Science: NumPy, SciPy, Pandas, Matplotlib, TensorFlow
+Current tutorials for Python Libraries for Data Science: NumPy, SciPy, Pandas, Matplotlib.